-Where a member of staff is suspected of breaching this Code of Conduct, MacKillop College may start the process under clause 13 of the Victorian Catholic Education Multi-Enterprise Agreement 2018 (VCEMEA 2018) for managing employment concerns.
+Where a member of staff is suspected of breaching this Code of Conduct, MacKillop College may start the process under clause 13 of the Catholic Education Multi-Enterprise Agreement 2022 (CEMEA): Diocese of Ballarat, Diocese of Sandhurst, Archdiocese of Melbourne and Lavalla Catholic College Traralgon for managing employment concerns.
 This may result in disciplinary consequences.

-Where the Principal is suspected of breaching this Code of Conduct, the concerned party is advised to contact the MACS Regional General Manager.
+Where the principal is suspected of breaching this Code of Conduct, the concerned party is advised to contact the MACS Regional General Manager.

-Where any other member of the College community, including volunteers and contractors, is suspected of breaching this code, the College is to take appropriate action, including (if applicable) in accordance with the PROTECT: Identifying and Responding to All Forms of Abuse in Victorian Schools policy.
+Where any other member of the school community, including volunteers and contractors, is suspected of breaching this code, the school is to take appropriate action, including (if applicable) in accordance with the PROTECT: Identifying and Responding to All Forms of Abuse in Victorian Schools policy.